Beyonce Fan Dies From Cancer Days After FaceTiming Her Idol

 Ebony Banks, who went by Ebob, spent most of her senior year of high school in the hospital after she was diagnosed with a rare form of stage four cancer.

-#RIPEbony! ????????????????????????????Fly High Beautiful! ————————————————— “HOUSTON, Texas (KTRK) — An Alief Hastings High School graduating senior battling cancer has died, according to a school representative.
+#RIPEbony!????????????????????????????Fly High Beautiful! ————————————————— “HOUSTON, Texas (KTRK) — An Alief Hastings High School graduating senior battling cancer has died, according to a school representative.
 Ebony Banks was battling stage four cancer at MD Anderson Cancer Center.
 Ebony wanted to meet Beyoncé and earlier last week, her dream came true.
 With the help of her friends, Ebony FaceTimed with Beyoncé Wednesday afternoon from her hospital room.”

 A post shared by Beyoncé (@beylite) on